thin-edge/thin-edge.io_examples/StreamingAnalytics/LimitedBandwidth/README.md

 file in the parent directory before running this sample.

 ## How to run the sample
-1. Run `engine_deploy --outputDeployDir deployed` from your development/full
+1. Run `engine_deploy --outputDeployDir deployed .` in this folder from your development/full Apama installation.
-Apama installation.
-2. Copy the `deployed` directory from the previous step to `/etc/tedge/apama/project` on the thin-edge device.
+2. Copy the contents of the `deployed` directory that was created by the previous step to the `/etc/tedge/apama/project` directory on the thin-edge device.
 3. On the thin-edge device, restart the service with `sudo service apama restart`.
+This will restart the correlator and run the project that was copied in the previous step.
-4. Publish events to sensors/temperature, sensors/pressure and
-sensors/vibration topics via `tedge mqtt pub`, script or other MQTT utility.
+4. Exercise the sample by publishing events to sensors/temperature, sensors/pressure and sensors/vibration topics via `tedge mqtt pub`, script or other MQTT utility.

 Event examples: (topic: payload)
 ```